GAC Aion UT vs Toyota Corolla Hatch

 Feature Showdown

-The GAC Aion UT features a 14.6-inch touchscreen, while the Toyota Corolla Hatch gets a 8-inch display.
+The GAC Aion UT features a 14.6-inch touchscreen paired with a 8.8-inch digital dash, while the Toyota Corolla Hatch gets a 8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The GAC Aion UT stands out with V2L that you will not find on the Toyota Corolla Hatch.
 Which feature set matters more depends on your daily routine and priorities.

-Interior trim differs: the GAC Aion UT gets pvc upholstery while the Toyota Corolla Hatch offers fabric.
+Interior trim differs: the GAC Aion UT gets pvc upholstery while the Toyota Corolla Hatch offers cloth.

 Drivetrain

-The GAC Aion UT runs a pure electric powertrain producing 150kW and 210Nm of torque, sent through a automatic to a FWD layout.
+The GAC Aion UT uses a Electric producing 150kW and 210Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 7.3 seconds.

 The Toyota Corolla Hatch responds with a 1.8L 4-cyl VVT-i Hybrid making 103kW and 142Nm, paired to a cvt driving the front wheels.
 It gets to 100km/h in 8.1 seconds.